-The Agency has heretofore authorized and issued numerous series of its bonds and notes, including the Agency's \$40,000,000 Adjustable Rate Revenue Bonds (Middlebury College Project) Series 1988A of which \$32,155,000 remains outstanding, the Agency's \$65,000,000 Revenue Bonds (Middlebury College Project) Series 1996 of which none remain outstanding, the Agency's \$60,000,000 Revenue Bonds (Middlebury College Project) Series 1999 all of which remain outstanding and will be refunded by the Bonds, the Agency's \$91,260,000 Revenue Bonds (Middlebury College Project), Series 2002 of which \$86,435,000 remains outstanding, the Agency's \$35,425,000 Revenue Bonds (Middlebury College Project), Series 2006A all of which remain outstanding, the Agency's \$56,575,000 Revenue Bonds (Middlebury College Project), Series 2006B of which none remain outstanding and the Agency's \$55,260,000 Revenue Bonds (Middlebury College Project), Series 2008, Variable Rate Demand Obligations of which \$51,600,000 remain outstanding.
+The Agency has heretofore authorized and issued numerous series of its bonds and notes, including:

+- The Agency's \$40,000,000 Adjustable Rate Revenue Bonds (Middlebury College Project) Series 1988A of which \$31,765,000 remain outstanding and will be refunded by the Bonds in full; - The Agency's \$71,260,000 Revenue Bonds (Middlebury College Project) Series 2002A of which \$66,435,000 remain outstanding; - The Agency's \$20,000,000 Adjustable Rate Revenue Bonds (Middlebury College Project) Series 2002B of which \$20,000,000 remain outstanding and will be refunded by the Bonds in full; - The Agency's \$35,425,000 Revenue Bonds (Middlebury College Project) Series 2006A all of which remain outstanding; - The Agency's \$55,260,000 Revenue Bonds (Middlebury College Project) Series 2008 Variable Rate Demand Obligations of which \$51,600,000 remain outstanding and will be refunded by the Bonds in full; and - The Agency's \$59,445,000 Revenue Refunding Bonds (Middlebury College Project) Series 2009 all of which remain outstanding.

 With the exception of the Agency issues on behalf of the College, all outstanding Agency bonds and note issues have been authorized and issued pursuant to financing documents separate from and unrelated to the Loan Agreement and the Bond Indenture for the Bonds and are payable from certain revenues other than those pledged for payment of the Bonds.
 Inasmuch as each series of bonds and notes of the Agency is secured separately from all other bonds and notes issued thereby, the moneys on deposit in the respective funds (including cash and securities in the respective reserve accounts) established to provide for the timely payment of the debt service requirements on the various issues of outstanding bonds and notes of the Agency cannot be commingled or be used for any purpose other than servicing the requirements of the specific series of bonds or notes in connection with which such funds were created.